 “The heavens declare the glory of God; and the firmament shows His handiwork.
 Day unto day utters speech, and night unto night reveals knowledge…The Law of the Lord is perfect… Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer.”
 (Psalm 19: 1-2, 7, 14)

 In Psalm 19 David writes that every day and every night God is preaching a sermon through the heavenly bodies.
 The text of that sermon is the glory of God.
-The firmament, the space in which those bodies exist, is also preaching a sermon.
+The “firmament” and space in which those bodies exist are also preaching sermons.

 Space preaches to us about the infinite size of God.

-Having reflected on what we might call “Natural Revelation” and “Biblical Revelation,” he next guides us to consider “Personal Revelation.”
+Having reflected on what we might call “Natural Revelation” and “Biblical Revelation” David next guides us to consider “Personal Revelation.”
 His thought is that God’s revelation through nature is magnificent and beautiful.
 God’s revelation through Scripture is miraculous and perfect.

-But what about God’s revelation through people like you and me?
+But what about God’s revelation through God’s people like you and me?